 RULE 10.1 CONDUCT IN COURT

 (a) Opening Court.
-When the court is about to convene, appropriate court personnel shall, by a rap of the gavel, command attention and announce the approach of the judge.
-Everyone in the courtroom shall promptly and quietly rise and remain standing until appropriate court personnel, by proclamation, convenes the court and the judge is seated.
-Upon the close of the session, as announced by the judge, appropriate court personnel shall by a rap of the gavel command attention.
-Everyone in the courtroom shall promptly and quietly rise and remain standing until the judge has retired from the courtroom.
+When the court is about to convene, appropriate court personnel will, by a rap of the gavel, command attention and announce the approach of the judge.
+Everyone in the courtroom must promptly and quietly rise and remain standing until appropriate court personnel, by proclamation, convenes the court and the judge is seated.
+Upon the close of the session, as announced by the judge, appropriate court personnel will by a rap of the gavel command attention.
+Everyone in the courtroom must promptly and quietly rise and remain standing until the judge has retired from the courtroom.

-(1) Anyone entering the courtroom while court is in session shall immediately be seated.
-Everyone shall behave in a quiet and orderly manner.
+(1) Anyone entering the courtroom while court is in session must immediately be seated.
+Everyone must behave in a quiet and orderly manner.
 No person may enter or leave the courtroom while the court is charging the jury, except in an emergency.

-(2) Counsel shall stand while addressing the court, except when stating an objection.
+(2) Counsel must stand while addressing the court, except when stating an objection or otherwise directed by the court.
 All statements and communications by counsel to the court must be clearly and audibly made from the counsel table.
 While the court is in session, counsel may not approach the bench for conversation without permission of the court.

 (3) To the extent practicable, the examination of a witness must be conducted from the counsel table.
 Only one counsel for a party may examine any witness without permission of the court.